IanLilleyT/Real-Time-Reflections-OpenGL/README.txt

+For videos and the history of this project, go to: http://ianlilleycis565.blogspot.com/

 Note: Only runs on Windows.
 The code itself should be supported by most OS's, but the lib file are all built for 32-bit Windows

 How to build and run: